PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Feature collection
 A FeatureCollection can be used to group different features together.
 It has a member \lstinline!features!, which is an array where each element is a Feature object as described above.
-This array can also be empty. [@geoJsonSpecification]
+This array can also be empty [@geoJsonSpecification].

 #### Example